 Guidance – types of electrical installation work

-Contrary to regulation 238 of the Electricity Safety (Installations) Regulations 2009, the installation of metering equipment is determined to be non-prescribed electrical installation work when the consumer mains or submains have been certified on a prescribed certificate by the licensed electrician and inspected by a licensed electrical inspector.
+The Electricity Safety (General) Regulations 2019 determine the installation of metering equipment to be non-prescribed electrical installation work when the consumer mains or submains have been certified on a separate prescribed certificate completed by the installing licensed electrician and inspected by a licensed electrical inspector.
 This would also apply when consumer’s mains or sub main are replaced.

-The replacement of metering equipment only is non-prescribed electrical installation work in compliance with Regulation 238 (3)(b) of the Electricity Safety (Installations) Regulations 2009
+The replacement of metering equipment only is non-prescribed electrical installation work in compliance with Regulation 249 of the Electricity Safety (General) Regulations 2019.

 Current transformer metering equipment